Karthik-Rajgopal/Karthik-Rajgopal.github.io/content/authors/admin/_index.md

 ## About Me

-I’m a robotics engineer passionate about building intelligent, high-performance robotic systems through advanced control and mechanical design.
-I hold an MEng in Mechanical Engineering (Robotics & Control Systems) from UC Berkeley, where I worked on reinforcement learning-based drone racing controllers, hybrid coverage strategies for aerial-ground robot teams, and MPC for autonomous parking.
+I’m a robotics engineer with an MEng from UC Berkeley, where I worked on RL-based drone racing, multi-robot coordination, and MPC for autonomous systems.
+Previously, at Indian Institute of Science, I designed a quadruped and developed safety-critical controllers.

-Before that, I designed a quadruped robot and developed safety-critical control algorithms using Control Barrier Functions at the Indian Institute of Science.
-My technical focus spans model predictive control (MPC), reinforcement learning (RL), and multi-agent coordination, with hands-on experience in mechanical design, and control implementation.

-In parallel, I explored the business side of innovation through Berkeley Haas courses like Lean Launchpad and Deep Tech Commercialization.
-These experiences exposed me to customer discovery, competitive analysis, and the process of translating advanced technologies into viable market solutions.
+My focus spans control, learning, and mechanical design, with exposure to tech commercialization through Berkeley Haas courses like Lean Launchpad.

-Let’s connect if you’re interested in robotics, AI-driven controls, or deep-tech ventures.
+Let’s connect if you’re into robotics, intelligent control, or deep-tech ventures.